Explore one of the most popular monuments in Spain on a tour of more than 3 hours. Walk with official guides through the Moorish palaces and visit…

 Learn about the fortress and palace on a 4-hour tour of the Alhambra, Granada.
 Then, take a stroll through the gardens of the Generalife Palace.
 See…

-Discover the capital of the Nasrid dynasty on a tour of the world-famous Alhambra and the Albaicín neighborhood.
-Marvel at the hidden Nasrid palaces…
+Discover the capital of the Nasrid Dynasty on a private tour of Granada's Alhambra, Nasrid Palaces and Albaicín neighborhood.
+Get stunning views of…

 Granada's Alhambra Palaces, built for the court of the Nasrid dynasty, date back to 889AD.
 So much history means there's quite a lot to learn.
 So, where should you start?

 This former stronghold is the oldest part of the complex, dating back to the 13th century.
 It protected the Muslim settlers of Andalucia from the Catholic Crusaders.

 Once the summer residence of the sultan, the palace is surrounded by lush vegetation in the gardens (now enjoyed by visitors in the present day!).